friends-of-freeswitch/switchio/docs/callgen.rst

     <Originator: '148' active calls, state=[INITIAL], rate=50 limit=1000 max_sessions=inf duration=30.0>

 Note how the `duration` attribute was changed automatically.
-This is because the `Originator` computes the correct *avergae call-holding time* by the most basic `erlang formula`_.
+This is because the `Originator` computes the correct *average call-holding time* by the most basic `erlang formula`_.
 Feel free to modify the load parameters in real-time as you please to suit your load test requirements.

-Currently, the default Switchy app loaded by the `Originator` is :py:class:`switchy.apps.bert.Bert` which provides a decent media *tranparency* test useful in auditting :term:`intermediary` DUTs.
-This app requires that the `mod_bert`_ has been successfully initialized/loaded on the *FreeSWITCH* slave(s).

 To tear down calls you can use one of :py:meth:`~switchy.apps.call_gen.Originator.stop` or :py:meth:`~switchy.apps.call_gen.Originator.hupall`.
 The former will simply stop the *burst*